How to Apply

 If you received financial aid during the most recent academic year, you are required to submit a Financial Aid Letter listing grants or loans.

-• If you received financial aid during the most recent academic year, you are required to submit your SAR form.
+- If you received financial aid during the most recent academic year, you are required to submit your FAFSA Submission Summary.

-• If you did not receive financial aid during the most recent academic year, you must complete the FAFSA to generate an SAR.
+- If you did not receive financial aid during the most recent academic year, you must complete the FAFSA to generate a FAFSA Submission Summary.

 Use this as an opportunity to address any financial hardship or impactful adversity you may have experienced that affects your overall financial standing.
 You may also include: